-Below we formulate several theoretical results.
-Theorem \ref{theor: sets} provides the maximal possible set of Pauli strings with non-zero coefficients in the decomposition of an arbitrary tridiagonal matrix with complex entries.
-Then we limit our consideration to tridiagonal matrices with only real entries (Theorem \ref{theor: real_tridiag_mat}) and further we consider only tridiagonal symmetric real matrices ($a_i=b_i$) in corollary \ref{real_sym_decomposition} and provide the maximal possible set of Pauli strings with non-zero coefficients in each case, as well as provide a possible partitioning of these strings into sets of internally commuting operators.
+Proposition \ref{theor: sets} provides the maximal possible set of Pauli strings with nonzero coefficients in the decomposition of an arbitrary tridiagonal matrix with complex entries.
+We limit our consideration to tridiagonal matrices with only real entries (proposition \ref{theor: real_tridiag_mat}) and further we consider only tridiagonal symmetric real matrices ($a_i=b_i$) in corollary \ref{real_sym_decomposition} and provide the maximal possible set of Pauli strings with nonzero coefficients in each case, as well as provide a possible partitioning of these strings into sets of internally commuting operators.